d3clane/Differentiator/README.md

 Building tex file using [tex start asset](Differentiator/latexStartAsset.txt) and [tex end asset](Differentiator/latexEndAsset.txt).
 After that program call luatex and compile [pdf](Differentiator/PHD.pdf).
 In latex file there are much more graphs and also parody on research paper provided.

 Some formulas could be really big and overstep the boundaries of latex file.
 Because of that I have coded mechanism of variable replacement that finds too long parts of formula and redefines them with variables.
-There's an example of this behaviour:
+Here's an example of this behaviour:

 ![variable replacement](https://github.com/d3clane/Differentiator/blob/main/ReadmeAssets/imgs/Replacement.png)